Tongba: Ethno-medicinal properties

-Tongba is a fermented millet beer from the Himalayas that contains biologically active components that may have therapeutic properties against high-altitude illnesses.
+Tongba contains biologically active components that may have therapeutic properties against high-altitude illnesses.
 Tongba is made by steeping fermented millet for a few minutes, then sucking the resulting cloudy liquid through a bamboo straw with a seed-filtering bottom.
 It is slightly alcoholic, smooth, and has a mild, milky, mushroomy taste with some bready hints.

-Tongba is a staple for travelers who carry their meals on their backs.
-It is also good for people who live in colder regions because it helps with digestion and boosts immunity.
+Tongba is a staple for backpack travelers.
+It helps with digestion and boosts immunity.

 Tongba contains glycoside, amino acids, fatty acids, terpenoids, and phenol, which have antioxidant and antibacterial potential and therapeutic properties against high-altitude illnesses including body moisture retention property in high-altitude cold and dry weather.
-Studies have also shown that tongba is metabolomically similar to Japanese sake.
+Studies have reported tongba is metabolomically similar to Japanese sake.